dd32/td-gh-ex/readme.txt

 == Copyright ==

-AZ Authority WordPress Theme, Copyright 2016 WordPress.org AZ Authority is distributed under the terms of the GNU GPL
+AZ Authority WordPress Theme, Copyright 2018 The AZ Theme AZ Authority is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify